 Art & Design

 The grid-like building of the Saitama Museum of Modern Art, also known as MOMAS, sits among the lush greenery of Kita-Urawa Park.
 Designed not only to exhibit art, but to promote artistic activity among the citizens of Saitama, the museum is a fantastic space to enjoy and be inspired by.

 The collection contains works by Picasso, Gauguin, and Monet, as well as giants of Japanese contemporary art

 Kita-Urawa Park contains sculptures and a musical fountain

 The museum focuses on displaying works of art by modern Western and Japanese artists.
-The artwork on display includes everything from Picasso, Renault, and Chagall, to the work of local artists.
+From Picasso, Rouault, Renoir and Chagall to local artists, there is an excellent range of national and international art on display.
 In addition to the regular exhibits, the museum has special exhibitions based on unique themes.
 The museum itself is a work of art.
 Walk through and appreciate the unique building with many open spaces and areas of natural lighting.

 MOMAS hosts a variety of activities for the community.
 It has children's programs and exhibitions of the work of local citizens.
 There are also lectures and workshops that are open to the public.